 The Board of Directors approved the Group on November 11, 2020, to purchase Land No.469 and 478 on Yanhe Rd., Changhua City for expanding capacity.
-The Group paid \$77,760 for the contract and other related costs, which was recognized in other non-current assets in December 31, 2020.
-The Group had paid in full and had completed the registration of ownership transferring in January 2021.
+The Group paid \$77,760 for the contract and other related costs, which was recognized in other non-current assets on December 31, 2020.
+The Group had paid in full amount and had completed the registration of ownership transfer in January 2021.

-As of December 31, 2020 and 2019, the aforementioned property, plant and equipment of the Group had been pledged as collateral for long-term borrowings and guaranteed convertible corporate bonds; please refer to note 8.
+As of December 31, 2021 and 2020, the aforementioned property, plant and equipment of the Group had been pledged as collaterals for long-term borrowings and guaranteed convertible corporate bonds; please refer to note 8.